UT is committed to the sustainable deployment of employees. It may happen that you are absent due to illness.

 - Make sure you can be reached by phone at all times.

-- Better again?
+- Recovered?
 Immediately report this to your manager.
 Just like you would if you weren't on vacation.

 - Holiday leave during illness